Castle Island (Massachusetts): 18th century

+19th century

 Beginning in 1801, a new fort on Castle Island was built by the war department.
 The fort helped protect Boston from British attack during the War of 1812.
 The island is also the site of a monument to Donald McKay, the builder of the famous clipper ships Flying Cloud and Sovereign of the Seas.
 The present structure, built between 1833 and 1851, is the eighth generation of forts.

 Castle Island was originally some distance offshore, but land reclamation for expansion of port facilities has extended the mainland towards it, and it is now connected to the mainland by pedestrian and vehicle causeways.
 Today it is operated as a state park by the Massachusetts Department of Conservation and Recreation and is open to tours in the summer.

 Local lore has it that an unpopular officer was walled up in the fort's dungeon following a duel in which he killed a more popular man.
 Edgar Allan Poe learned of the legend while serving on Castle Island in the Army, and his short story "The Cask of Amontillado" is said to be based on it.

+20th century

 During World War II the U.S. Navy used the site for a ship degaussing station.
 In 1970, the fort was listed on the National Register of Historic Places.